boniyeamincse/Linux_System_Administrator-Bootcamp/README.md

 - Linux Command Syntax, Options, and Arguments
 - Examples of Simple Commands
 - Powering Off, Rebooting, and Logging Out of the System

+## ✍️ About the Author
+**Boni Yeamin** is a passionate **Cybersecurity Engineer** with expertise in **Linux system administration, network security, penetration testing, and incident response**.
+With years of hands-on experience in managing and securing Linux-based environments, he has trained professionals and aspiring administrators in mastering Linux fundamentals and security best practices.
+Boni is dedicated to spreading cybersecurity awareness and empowering IT professionals through technical education and mentorship.